-Period Involved Maximum Variation of the Prescribed Period (i) 1 year or less 10% or 1 month, whichever is the lesser (ii) More than 1 year but not 10% or 2 months, whichever is the lesser exceeding 3 years (iii) More than 3 years 3 months

-(c) Items Controlled by Landing/Cycles
+Period Involved Maximum Variation of the Prescribed Period i.
+1 year or less 10% or 1 month, whichever is the lesser ii.
+More than 1 year but not 10% or 2 months, whichever is the lesser lesser ii.
+More than 500 10% or 500 landings/cycles, whichever is the landings/cycles lesser d.
+Items Controlled by More Than One Limit.
+For items controlled by more than one limit, e.g. items controlled by flying hours and calendar time or flying hours and landings/cycles, the more restrictive limit shall be applied.

-Period Involved Maximum Variation of the Prescribed Period (i) 500 landings/cycles or less 10% or 25 landings/cycles, whichever is the lesser (ii) More than 500 10% or 500 landings/cycles, whichever is the landings/cycles lesser
+Period Involved Maximum Variation of the Prescribed Period i.
+500 landings/cycles or less 10% or 25 landings/cycles, whichever is the